SQream/sqream_docs/installation_guides/installing_studio_on_stand_alone_server.rst

   ::

-5. To access Studio over a secure connection, in your configuration file do the following:
+5. To make the communication between Studio and SQreamDB secure, in your configuration file do the following:

    #.
 Change your ``port`` value to **3109**.